-The Best and Worst Drinks to Order at Starbucks
+The 15 Best & Worst Drinks to Order at Starbucks

 Starbucks may just be the most widely known coffee chain in the world, with more than 24,000 stores operating in 75 different markets.
 With such mass popularity, it's safe to say that the average American has ordered a beverage from the coffee giant at least once.
 From sweet and creamy drinks such as the Frappuccino, which was introduced nationally in 1995, to simpler coffee drinks such as the classic latte, Starbucks is the go-to coffee franchise for many.
 Not all beverages served at this beloved coffee shop are good for your health, though, which is why we wanted to showcase a few of the most problematic ones, as well as a handful of the healthier options, too.

 Here's our breakdown of the best and worst Starbucks drinks from the menu.

 There are three ingredients in this latte: milk, ice, and brewed espresso.
 We like this drink because it doesn't include any added sugar—all the sugar that's in this beverage is from lactose, the naturally occurring sugar in cow's milk.

 If you love coffee drinks with a strong espresso flavor such as a cappuccino, then you likely love the iced cappuccino with cold foam.
 At only 60 calories and 6 grams of protein, this is the cold coffee beverage you'll want to order if you're in the mood for something robust in flavor, yet light and refreshing.

 Why order an iced coffee when you can have a less acidic, more caffeinated nitro cold brew?
 Order this smooth drink—which happens to look similar to a beer—for an immediate boost in energy and sacrifice virtually no calories or macronutrients in the process.